Stars (Grace Potter and the Nocturnals song)

 "Stars" is the second single from Grace Potter and the Nocturnals' fourth studio album The Lion the Beast the Beat and a follow-up to "Never Go Back", their debut single from the album.
-"Stars" is track #4 on the album.
+"Stars" is track four on the album.

 The Deluxe Edition of The Lion the Beast the Beat also contains an alternative country version performed as a duo by Grace Potter and country singer Kenny Chesney.

 Music video

 The music video was released on August 24, 2012.
 It was directed by Philip Andelman, who also directed for Taylor Swift and Beyoncé.

 Commercial performance

 As of February 20, 2013, the song has sold 183,000 copies in the US.
+The song was certified gold by the RIAA on June 30, 2025.

 Critical reception

 "Stars" was positively received by critics, deemed one of the best songs off the new album.